Head of Intellectual Property | Head of International | Retail & Consumer

 It is advisable for businesses, as part of the process of developing a new brand, to consider carrying out a full availability search to determine if they are free to use the brand in the UK or elsewhere.
 Such a search helps businesses to navigate around any potential issues and assess the risk of facing any challenge to the use and registration of a trade mark in a particular jurisdiction.
 Carrying out a Google search is not sufficient as it would not reveal, for example, any registered trade marks not currently being used.

 In addition, case law has indicated that goodwill obtained by a brand in an unregistered trade mark arising in a specific locality in the UK is capable of preventing registration of a countrywide mark and exposing third parties to a passing off action in the UK.
 Therefore, it is advisable to carry out an unregistered UK trade mark search in order to identify such risks.

 Our recommendation to any business carrying out trade in the UK or EU under a new brand is to carry out a full availability search consisting of:

 This search will give you a high degree of confidence on whether or not there are any conflicting marks that have been registered or are being used in the UK.
 If you are planning to use the brand in other EU members states, it may be advisable to consider a further trade mark search in that member state which would cover, for instance, a search of the relevant national trade mark database.

-The cost of a full availability search (as described above) is £1,150 plus VAT but this can be limited to £950 plus VAT if it is limited to the UK only.
+The cost of a full UK and EU availability search (as described above) is £1,250 plus VAT.
+However, this can be limited to £1,050 plus VAT for a UK only availability search.

 Our Intellectual Property Team are available to help you with any questions you have regarding trade mark searches.
 Please get in touch with the contacts below or visit our Intellectual Property page.